Ida-Viru County

-Ida-Viru County (Ida-Viru maakond or Ida-Virumaa; Ида-Вируский уезд) is one of the 15 counties of Estonia.
+Ida-Viru County (Ida-Viru maakond) is one of the 15 counties of Estonia.
 It is the most northeastern part of the country.
 The county contains large deposits of oil shale the main mineral mined in Estonia.
 Oil shale is used in the production of shale oil and in thermal power plants.
 The capital of the county is the town of Jõhvi which is administratively united with the Jõhvi Parish; nevertheless, Narva is the largest town in the county in terms of population and at the same time the third-largest city in Estonia after Tallinn and Tartu.

 In January 2019, Ida-Viru County had a population of 136,240 – constituting 10.3% of the total population in Estonia.
 It borders Lääne-Viru County in the west, Jõgeva County in the southwest and Russia (Leningrad Oblast) in the east.
 It is the only county in Estonia where Russians constitute the majority of population (73.1% in 2010), the second highest being Harju (28%).

 History

-During the latter part of the period of Soviet rule of Estonia, Ida-Virumaa was called the Kohtla-Järve district, and its administrative capital was Kohtla-Järve.
+On 1 January 1990, Kohtla-Järve County was established within the boundaries of the current Kohtla-Järve district, which was renamed Ida-Viru County in March of the same year.

 County Government (maavalitsus), led by a governor (maavanem), ceased to exist after administrative reform in 2017.
 The last governor of Ida-Viru county was Andres Noormägi.